succinctlabs/mudvrf/README.md

 ## Security

+This code has not yet been audited, and should not be used in any production systems.

 The randomness generated relies on a 1/N honesty assumption between the underlying chain operators (i.e., validators or sequencers) and the party holding the secret key corresponding to the VRF (i.e, the prover).
 This is the same security model used by Chainlink in production for their VRF.
 In the future, an MPC protocol over the VRF can be used to seamlessly add more parties to the security model.

 Our verifiable random function (VRF) implementation is based on the ECVFR (Elliptic Curve Verifiable Random Function) specification, which is an industry-standard approach to constructing VRFs based on elliptic curves.
 The ECVRF spec is an IETF (Internet Engineering Task Force) standard, and has undergone extensive review to ensure its security and reliability.